Prepare the guest bedroom

 # Arrange delicious meals

 Cooking for more people than you are used to can be stressful and time-consuming.
 Thankfully, there are plenty of meals that you can prepare and freeze ahead of time.
-In general, it’s a good idea to make sure the kitchen is stocked with condiments and basic foods such as bread, milk, cereal and snacks so that guests can grab what they need without feeling like they are bothering you.
-Coffee and tea are also great to have around at all times, even for people who aren’t spending the night.
+In general, it’s a good idea to make sure the kitchen is stocked with condiments and food items such as bread, milk, cereal and snacks so that guests can grab what they need without feeling like they are bothering you.
+Coffee and tea are also great to have in the house at all times, even for people who aren’t spending the night.

 # Start a cleaning schedule

 Instead of frantically cleaning your home at the last minute, create a cleaning schedule that spreads out chores over days, weeks and months.
 For example, designate Mondays for cleaning toilets, Tuesdays for dusting your living room, every other week for tending to the yard and so on.

 It may seem annoying to have to devote time to cleaning each day, but it will simplify the process when you’re expecting the company, and it’ll keep your home in better shape in general.

 While your guests will likely be satisfied with your company and plans around your hometown, there will always be some needed downtime.
 Purchase a few books and magazines that you can leave around your home for guests to read.
 Also, provide television with access to a streaming service or cable, so they can unwind with some shows or movies.